What is Typography, And How Can You Get It Right?

 Typography is the art of arranging text in a legible and visually pleasing fashion.
 It’s not to be confused with typesetting, which describes the technical process of getting text onto a page.

 From the lettering on a road sign to the flourishes on a Coke bottle, we see typography at work everywhere.
 Books, of course, are no exception.
-Whether you’re looking at the content or the cover, typography makes our favorite stories both readable and memorable.
+Whether you’re looking at the layout or the cover, typography makes our favorite stories both readable and memorable.
 That’s why every indie author should keep it in mind when thinking about book design.

 Why is typography important?